 The risk to data is high if you do not take access policies seriously.
 While employees should have access to data and systems, ensure that you set limits.
 Opening up everything for everyone isn’t a good idea.
 It makes sense to have role-based access authorization for employees.
 You can also revoke it when the employee no longer works in a specific role and does not need data for work.
 Have a system admin responsible for creating and enforcing a strict access policy.
 Confidential folders should be inaccessible by default unless employees seek permission to access them.

 5. Phishing and Social Engineering

-Employees may also compromise enterprise data through phishing and social engineering.
+Employees may also compromise Enterprise Data Security through phishing and social engineering.
 Hackers can exploit unsuspecting employees and get to internal data and networks even without a hint of foul play.
 Phishers imitate legitimate companies, making it easy for employees to fall prey and share data with them.
 A social engineer can simply access your office physically and plug a thumb drive into a workstation.

 They can also entice people to click harmless-looking emails and links to access your systems.
 In any case, the company has to suffer.
 The best way to bypass such attacks is by generating awareness so that your people can steer clear of them.

 The risks of losing confidential business data through your employees are real.
 Thankfully, there are ways to prevent such disasters.
-Implementing robust security and device management policies is the best place to start.
+Implementing robust Enterprise Data Security and device management policies is the best place to start.
 You can go a step further by monitoring employees and training them to manage things at their end.